X

 When making a difficult decision, there could be an excessive quantity of facts to examine and pertinent factors to take into account.

-A comprehensive SWOT analysis that prioritizes concepts and condenses information into manageable bullet points can help condense a vast, potentially daunting problem into a more readable report.
+A comprehensive SWOT analysis that prioritizes concepts and condenses information into manageable bullet points can help compress a vast, potentially daunting problem into a more readable report.

 An individual, group, or organization may be the subject of the analysis.
 It is also capable of analyzing an acquisition, a whole product line, brand modifications, and global growth.
 The SWOT analysis is an adaptable instrument with a wide range of uses.